Beware the One-Ring Robocall Scam

 Advertisement

-The FCC has asked targets of this time of scam call to file a complaint with the agency.
+The FCC has asked targets of this type of scam to file a complaint with the agency.